GICSAFePhD/RailML/Layouts/Example_5/Readme.md

 *Figure 5.
 Configuration options of RNA.*

-Below you will find the sequence of configurations used to analyze, step by step, the railway in this example.
+Below, in subsections E.1, E.2, E.3, and E.4, you will find the sequence of configurations used to analyze, step by step, the railway in this example.

 #### E.1.
 Signals generated due to line borders(L) and buffer stops(T)

-Figure 6 shows the configuration of the RNA GUI application needed for this step of analysis.
+The configuration of the RNA GUI application needed for this step of the analysis is shown in Figure 6.

 ![Figure 6](config_1.PNG "Figure 6")

 *Figure 6.
 Configuring RNA to obtain signals for line borders(L) and buffer stops(T).*

 Signals are enumerated since 00 with a prefix letter to indicate which element generates them.
 BufferStops and LineBorders signals start with T and L, respectively.
-In Figure 7, we can visualise the signals generated by applying algorithm 3, explained in [1] section "III.
+In Figure 7, we can visualise the signals generated by applying algorithm 3, explained in [[1]](#references) section "III.
 SIGNALLING GENERATION".

 In red letters, automatically added signals are shown.